Johan Camargo Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings (2022)

-- The right-hander last appeared on Wednesday against the Toronto Blue Jays, when he tossed five innings, allowing four earned runs while giving up four hits.
+- The righty last pitched on Saturday, Aug.
+12 against the Minnesota Twins, when he tossed five innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.